ivo-toby/skynet-mcp/README.md

 npm run docker:up
 ```

-## Configuration System
+## Configuration

 Skynet-MCP uses a flexible configuration system that can load settings from:

 - Default values
 - Environment variables
-- Environment-specific JSON configuration files
+- Environment-specific JSON configuration files (future use)

-Configuration files are stored in the `config/` directory and loaded based on the `NODE_ENV` environment variable.

-### Environment Variables
+### Key Environment Variables

-Key environment variables include:

 - `SERVER_PORT` - Port the server listens on
 - `SERVER_HOST` - Host the server binds to
 - `LOG_LEVEL` - Logging level (debug, info, warn, error)
-- `PERSISTENCE_TYPE` - Storage type (memory or redis)
-- `REDIS_URL` - Redis connection URL (when using Redis)
 - `OPENAI_API_KEY` - OpenAI API key (for LLM-powered agents)
 - `ANTHROPIC_API_KEY` - Anthropic API key (for LLM-powered agents)

-## CI/CD
+## Contribution

-Skynet-MCP uses GitHub Actions for continuous integration and delivery.

-The workflow:

-1. Runs on pushes to the main branch and pull requests
-2. Sets up the Node.js environment
-3. Installs dependencies
-4. Runs linting and formatting checks
-5. Builds the project
-6. Runs all tests
-7. Builds and verifies the Docker image

-The CI/CD pipeline helps ensure code quality and stability by automatically testing changes before they're merged.
+Contributions are welcome!
+If you're interested in helping with this project and are proficient in TypeScript, please reach out.

+Current areas where help is needed:

+- Implementation of dynamic agent workflows
+- Building the state management system
+- Creating more sophisticated task decomposition mechanisms
+- Writing tests and documentation

 ## License